NSITG: With your help, training can overcome skill shortages in the stone industry

 In response to a call for volunteers to take the stone message into schools as a STEM Ambassador, Robert Merry, the NSITG Treasurer, had been first to respond and said he would be having a ‘virtual work experience’ day for sixth form pupils from Stephney Green School in Tower Hamlets, London, the day after the NSITG meeting.

-After the STEM work experience day Robert told NSS: "I really enjoyed the event and could see how bringing real professionals into a work experience exercise in the school, albeit virtually, was inspiring for the pupils."
+After the STEM work experience day he told NSS: "I really enjoyed the event and could see how bringing real professionals into a work experience exercise in the school, albeit virtually, was inspiring for the pupils."

 The stone industry in the UK is small, so many people will not be aware of it as a career when they are at school.
 STEM Ambassadors from the stone sector could help address that.
 There is training available (which is also online) for anyone who wants to become a STEM Ambassador.
 If you are interested, email Claire.